If you’re doing research about Kate Chopin or her work, you may find this information helpful

-If you want to know when Kate Chopin wrote each of her short stories and when and where each was first published, you can check our webpage.
+If you want to know when Kate Chopin wrote each of her short stories and when and where each was first published, you can check our listing.

 If you’re looking for another conference where you could present your work, you may want to check the University of Pennsylvania site.

-If you would like to learn about a Kate Chopin symposium on July 8, 2016, in Bremen, Germany (where Kate Chopin stopped on her honeymoon on July 8, 1870), you may want to read the details.
+If you want to read about a Kate Chopin symposium on July 8, 2016, in Bremen, Germany (where Kate Chopin stopped on her honeymoon on July 8, 1870), you may want to read the details.

 Listings of scholarly books, book chapters, and articles about Chopin

 We seek to be comprehensive, to list useful publications about Chopin.
-If you’ve published something we’ve missed, please tell us; we’ll be glad to add it.
+If you’ve published something in a peer-reviewed journal we’ve missed, please tell us; we’ll be glad to add it.
 If a book or article we’ve listed is now available online, please send us the link and we’ll add that to the entry.
 You can check our lists of scholarly publications: